-EPA lists ethylbenzene as a Group D pollutant, which is not classifiable as to human carcinogenicity due to limited information available.44 Chronic exposure to ethylbenzene may affect the blood, liver, and kidneys.
+EPA lists ethylbenzene as a Group D pollutant, which is not classifiable as to human carcinogenicity due to limited information available.43 Chronic exposure to ethylbenzene may affect the blood, liver, and kidneys.
 Local sources of ethylbenzene are from fuels, asphalt, and naphtha.
 It is also used in styrene production.
-Ethylbenzene's 2020 average potential cancer risk estimate at Beacon Hill was less than one in one million.
+Ethylbenzene's 2023 average potential cancer risk estimate at Beacon Hill was less than one in one million.
+The 2023 average is only from samples from 1/1/2023 - 6/23/2023 due to all samples after 6/23/2023 being invalidated.

-We did not find a statistically significant trend in ethylbenzene levels over the 2007-2020 timeframe for which we have data.
+We did not find a statistically significant trend in ethylbenzene levels over the 2007-2023 timeframe for which we have data.
 The Agency works with and regulates solvent-using businesses to reduce ethylbenzene emissions.

-Figure 36: Ethylbenzene Annual Average Potential Cancer Risk at Beacon Hill, 2007-2020
+Figure 38: Ethylbenzene Annual Average Potential Cancer Risk at Beacon Hill, 2007-2023